Frequently asked study abroad questions

 Each year there are students who opt to seek out a non-Augustana study abroad program.
 If you are interested in a location which is unavailable through Augustana programs or have a particular program which is of great interest to you, you should set up an appointment with the director of International & Off-Campus Programs to discuss your interests.

-9. How do programs relate to my studies at Augustana?
+8. How do programs relate to my studies at Augustana?

 This means that Augustana programs offer a diversity of coursework which helps progress towards graduation.
-Whether this is a Learning Community program, various Gen Ed Learning Perspectives or courses for a major, our study abroad offerings provide courses that are as much a part of the Augustana experience as those on campus.
+Whether these are courses in a major, courses with various Gen Ed Learning Perspectives or transferable internship credits, Augustana study away offerings provide courses that are as much a part of the Augustana experience as those on campus.

-10. Are program deposits refundable?
+9. Are program deposits refundable?